 Once you’ve defined your core, identify multipliers and levers to help accelerate and economize the proliferation of your value proposition.

 Multipliers for rapid market expansion

-Multipliers help you drive revenue, reach and coverage, which is vitally important when you consider amortizing and then profiting beyond the cost of customer acquisition.
-Take a close look at the P&L of a traditional software company and you’ll notice something potentially surprising: On average, sales and marketing expenses are 2X research and development in a steady state model.
+Multipliers help you drive revenue, reach, and coverage, which are vitally important when you consider amortizing and profiting beyond the cost of customer acquisition.
+Take a close look at the P&L of a traditional software company, and you’ll notice something potentially surprising: On average, sales and marketing expenses are two times research and development in a steady state model.

-As one basis for making products more digestible and achieving tiered pricing, I use a technique that I call “Russian doll packaging.”
-Here, your base product is free or nearly so to encourage viral adoption.
-As you build a community around the free version, you can convert to paid usage by upselling and cross selling paid “editions” layered on top of the free version.
+As one basis for making products more digestible and for achieving tiered pricing, Startup Secrets presents a technique we call “Russian Doll Packaging.”
+Here, your base product is free or nearly free in order to encourage viral adoption.
+As you build a community around the free version, you can convert to paid usage by upselling and cross-selling paid “editions” layered on top of the free version.